gabe-terrell/Storytizer/README.md

 customizable by the user, allowing for maximum creativity.

-As a personal project, this project allowed me to learn more about AJAX and regex in Javascript.
+As a personal project, this project allowed me to learn more about AJAX and regex in Javascript (as well as bring hours of entertainment to friends of mine).
 In future iterations of the project, I hope to add buttons to increase the number of placeholders and to allow placeholder saving to localstorage.